 You have particular rights in making a complaint about:

-The complaint must first go to the Academy, through the Principal.
-If the complaint cannot be resolved it may be necessary for it to be considered by the Directors/Trustees [governing body].
-If the complaint is not resolved by the governing body it may be referred to The Board of Members, which include the Diocesan Director of Education.
+The complaint must first go to the Academy, through the Headteacher.
+If the complaint cannot be resolved it may be necessary for it to be considered by the governing body.
+If the complaint is not resolved by the governing body it may be referred to The Board of Trustees, which include the Diocesan Director of Education.
 If that fails, the complaint can be referred to the Secretary of the State.

 Note: This procedure does not apply to complaints on matters like pupil discipline or individual teachers.